Skip to main content

 Application Deadline and Late Applications

-The main round application deadline is 30 April 2024.
-Applicants, therefore, are advised to apply as early as possible.
+The main round application deadline is 31 May 2025.
+Interested applicants are advised to apply as early as possible.

 Submission of Application

 Applicants must submit their applications online via www.eduhk.hk/acadprog/online.
 The University does not accept paper applications.
-Application fee for local applicants and non-local applicants* is HK$150 and HK$300 respectively which is non-refundable and non-transferable unless the programme has been cancelled by the University.
+Application fee for local applicants* is HK$150 which is non-refundable and non-transferable unless the programme has been cancelled by the University.
 Applicants are advised to visit the admission website for details before submitting their applications.
 Upon successful submission of application, applicant will receive an application acknowledgement by email.

 * Please refer to www.eduhk.hk/acadprog/nonlocal for the definition of local/non-loacl students.